AdaCore/aws/docs/source/high_level_services.rst

 .. index:: Dispatchers SOAP
 .. index:: SOAP, dispatcher

-`AWS` provides also a `SOAP` specific dispatcher.
+`AWS` also provides a `SOAP` specific dispatcher.
 This is a way to automatically route HTTP requests or `SOAP` requests to different callback routines.

-see :ref:`SOAP_helpers` for more information. see :ref:`SOAP.Dispatchers.Callback` for complete spec description.
+see :ref:`SOAP_helpers` for more information. see :ref:`SOAP.Dispatchers.Callback` for the complete specification.

 .. _Static_Page_server: